sol4k Maven Central Build Style License

 Transactions

-A sol4k Transaction is a class that can be used to build, sign, serialize, and send Solana transactions.
+Sol4k supports versioned transactions and legacy transactions with the VersionedTransaction and Transaction classes correspondingly.
+Both classes support similar APIs and can be used to build, sign, serialize, deserialize and send Solana transactions.
+It is recommended to use VersionedTransaction in the new code.
 A transaction can be created by specifying the latest blockhash, one or several instructions, and a fee payer.

-val transaction = Transaction(blockhash, instruction, feePayer)
+val transaction = VersionedTransaction(message)

-A transaction with multiple instructions:
+A versioned transaction with multiple instructions:

 val transaction = Transaction(blockhash, instructions, feePayer)

-Instaruction is an interface that requires having the following data:
+Instruction is an interface that requires having the following data:

 interface Instruction {